 First, let’s take a look at the malware scan.

 WordPress.org points out that it is important not to shift all security responsibility to the web host but to take this into your own hands.
-In doing so, they refer in particular to the installed applications.
+In doing so, they refer, in particular, to the installed applications.

-The Recommended Modules of “iThemes Security”
+The Recommended Modules of “Solid Security”

 Security Check

-The “Security Check” module only lists the standard precautions that we confirmed at the beginning of the set-up.
+The “Security Check” module only lists the standard precautions we confirmed at the beginning of the set-up.

 Global settings